 Out of sight — literally — the t-shirt was introduced by the US Navy during the Spanish-American War in 1898.
 It was intended as an undergarment, however, and was kept hidden by everyone except manual laborers until after World War II, when army surplus filled the bins of thrift stores and the t-shirt became beloved of the young.
 The glamorous T-shirt arrived in the 1990s, when Helmut Lang added a logo to make the most humble of garments something for the elite to lust after.

 The shearling aviator jacket underwent a similar trajectory from practicality to glamour.
 Designed in World War II to insulate bomber crews flying at high altitudes, the British RAF’s Irvin jacket was made from thick sheepskin, with a large collar to protect the neck and a waist belt to stop drafts.
 The US Army Air Force equivalent, the A-2, combined horse leather with elasticated knit at the waist and cuffs.
-In the 1980s, appearances in movies such as Indiana and the Raiders of the Lost Ark and Top Gun made the A-2 a must-have for the Studio 54 set, worn with jeans, obligatory Ray-Ban Wayfarer sunglasses and, for women, high heels.
+In the 1980s, appearances in movies such as Raiders of the Lost Ark and Top Gun made the A-2 a must-have for the Studio 54 set, worn with jeans, obligatory Ray-Ban Wayfarer sunglasses and, for women, high heels.
 Fast-forward to Burberry in 2010, and Christopher Bailey’s versions of British RAF aviator jackets prepared the wearer for a very chic urban battlefield indeed.